DistributedSystemsProject/AuthorizationServer/Readme.md

 1) Start the server: `./server.lua`

-2) Send an HTTP POST to `/authorize-operation` on port 8888, header `content-type: application/json`, and a json body as in the file `example_first_request.json`.
+2) Send an HTTPS POST to `/authorize-operation` on port 8888, header `content-type: application/json`, and a json body as in the file `example_first_request.json`.

 `client_id`, `client_pass`, and `device_id` must be as in the example, `operation` can be `lock` or `unlock`.